BarelyAPrincess/ChioriWebServer/README.md

     * And much more!
   * Dropbox Plugin
     * Implements the Dropbox API
-  * Let's Encrypt
+  * ACME Plugin, i.e., Let's Encrypt
     * Issues and Renews SSL Certificates from the Let's Encrypt CA
   * Email Plugin
     * Allows easy emailing using the JavaSE Email API
   * ZXing Plugin
     * Implements the barcode rendering libraries by ZXing
 * Released under the Mozilla Public License, version 2.0.
 * And so much more!
-Hopefully to be coved in this documentation.

-**Planned Future Features, include but not limited to:**
+**Planned Future Features, including but not limited to:**
-* Add Server Clustering Abilities.
+* Server Clustering Abilities.
+* Docker Deployable Image.
-* Sandbox Mode, starting with the Java SecurityManager
+* Sandbox Mode, implement the Java SecurityManager.
-* Plugin Repository
+* Remote Plugin Repository.
-* Groovy Script Caching, so no more recompiling by the Groovy Shell with each request.
-* SASS Preprocessor
 * Administration Web Interface.
-* Add better error handling and syntax debugging.
-* Improved Changelog and Javadocs.
-* [WIP] apache .htaccess implementation

 # Seeking Help
-Hello, my name is Chiori-chan and I'm currently the sole developer of Chiori-chan's Web Server since it's incarnation over three years now.
-Recently my project has just reached a little over 62,000 lines of code and 700 commits, which has been a real accomplishment.
-Sadly, this means the project has also become a bit too much for me to handle alone and which means I need help.
-I find myself dedicating a part-time jobs worth of time trying to keep this project's development moving forward and this is not something I can keep up very much longer.
-This means not only do I have a limit of time to deicate to my other projects but also a limit of time to finding project contributors and beta testers.
+Hello, my name is Chiori-chan and I'm currently the sole developer of **Chiori-chan's Web Server**.
+Recently my project has turned four years old, has just reached a little over 62,000 lines of code, and 700 commits, which has been a real personal accomplishment.
+Sadly, this means the project has also become a bit too much for me to handle, as many basic features have suffered and I find myself bug fixing and improving features that I only use personally.
+I find myself dedicating a part-time jobs worth of time trying to keep this project's development moving forward.
+This means development of **Chiori-chan's Web Server** is slow and very tedious.
+This also lack a whole lot of time to dedicate to my other projects, like the full-time business I run with my wife.
+The truth is, I need project contributors and beta testers.
 So I ask, if anyone reading this is interested in contributing, please contact me.

-## Plugins

 # Version History

-For the reasons of preservation, I will keep the version history for the PHP Framework here but any version 5.2 and up will be the Java Port
+**For the reasons of historical preservation, I will keep the version history for the PHP Framework here but any version 5.2 and up will be for the Java Port**

 Version 1.0
 -----------
-Original Framework concept first using object oriented programming.
-Each page would call framework in the beginning and end of each file which was later determined to be resource intensive and more work then desired.
+Original Framework concept using object oriented programming.
+Each page would call the framework in the beginning and end of each file which was later determined to be resource intensive and more work then desired.

 Version 2.0
 -----------
-First version introducing a loader that would be started using mod\_rewrite.
-This version also introduced built-in WebDav support, Feature later removed due to the issue of maintaining the buggy code.
+First version introducing a loader that would be started using Apache's mod\_rewrite.
+This version also introduced built-in WebDav support.
+The feature was later removed due to the issue of maintaining buggy code.
+A feature much like this might return one day.

 Version 3
 ---------
-### Subversion 1
-First introduction of experimental administration panel.
-Panel removed in later versions but there are plans to introduce it.
+Introduction of experimental administration panel.
+Removed in later versions.
+Limited version as an experimental jump between version 2 and version 4.

-### Subversion 2
-Limited Version, Used as an experimental version to Version 4.0.

 Version 4
 ---------
 ### Subversion 1 (Betarain)

 #### Build 0101

-Fourth time completely rewriting source code from scratch.
-Version 3 or prior modules not supported in this version.
+Complete rewrite from version 3.
+Prior modules not supported in this version.

 #### Build 0309

-Nothing more then bug fixes.
+Bug fixes.

 ### Subversion 2 (Betadroid)

 #### Build 0319

-First introduction release of component based system.
+First release of component based system.
 Changed some function names to be more compliment with personal coding standards.
-Rewrote the Database Component to use the new PDO instead of the previous mysql commands.
-This change allows multiple db connections, file based db using SQLite and other db types like oracle.
-Also added a second level of containers called "Views" which allow for even less theme code.
+Rewrote the Database Component to use PDO instead of the previous mysql commands.
+Added a second level of containers called "Views" which allow for even less theme code.

 #### Build 0326

 Many more bug fixes.
 Finished porting 98% of the user module code to a component.

 #### Build 0606